-Mr Kenny wrote at the weekend of how he was almost driven to suicide by terrifying and painful effects caused by the Valium he was first prescribed in 2001 as a preventative against Meniere’s disease, an inner ear condition that causes vertigo and vomiting.
+Mr Kenny wrote at the weekend of how he was almost driven to suicide by terrifying and painful effects caused by the Valium which he first took from 2008 as a preventative against Meniere’s disease, an inner ear condition that causes vertigo and vomiting.

 The symptoms he subsequently suffered over a period of years, including chronic shooting pains in his legs like “electric shocks”, eventually took such a toll on his health that he was forced to take sick leave from his job in 2008.

 The electric shocks have continued to the present day, long after he stopped taking the Valium. *

 He said that apart from brief reappearances, including as presenter of RTÉ’s News at One, as government press secretary and as director of public affairs at DCU, his working life ended that year.

 In the documentary, Emeritus Professors Malcolm Lader OBE and Heather Ashton describe the often crippling side effects as a “medical disaster”.